We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vulvar intraepithelial neoplasia refers to cell changes that are not cancer but could become cancerous in the future.

-The condition can cause itching, burning, and changes in skin color and texture.
-A healthcare provider will likely treat these to prevent cancer from developing in the future.
+The condition can cause itching, burning, and skin color and texture changes.
+A healthcare professional will likely treat these to prevent cancer from developing in the future.

-Treatment depends on the specific cause of the vulvar pain.
+Treatment depends on the specific cause of the person’s vulvar pain.

 A doctor may prescribe: